What Recruiters Can Learn from Marketers

 Marketers map customer journeys in a number of ways.
 Maybe you’ve heard of AIDA (Attention → Interest → Desire → Action) or similar funnels that narrate a typical journey to purchase.
 They serve as reminders that prospects in each phase of the journey are of a different mindset and require different approaches.
 The same goes for candidates in your hiring funnel.
 Your candidate cycle probably looks something like Outreach → Phone Screen → Onsite → Offer Extend → Offer Accept; but you could map something like Attract → Qualify → Connect → Hire on top of it.

 Your initial outreach should “attract” passive talent by alerting them to the fact that there may be something better out there for them, shaking them out of their indifference.
 “Connection” happens through nurture campaigns, where you’ll establish a relationship with talent by sending them exciting news and updates.
 (While marketers use tools like Marketo for these campaigns, TA pros use tools like Gem.)
 Messaging about and during the onsite will demand more detail about a specific role and a return to the “hard sell.”
 And so on.
-Breaking down your hiring funnel into stages helps you calibrate your outreach to each stage to move candidates into the next.
+Breaking down your hiring funnel into stages helps you calibrate your outreach to each stage to move candidates into the next (again, TA pros use tools like Gem's Talent Pipeline to visualize the candidate journey & take action on their pipeline).

 If there’s a consistent marketing mantra, it’s “you, not us.”
 Every good marketing message answers the question—from the prospect’s perspective—What’s in it for me?
 What recruiters can learn from marketers is to transfer that to their candidate interactions.
 It’s the candidate’s needs, not yours, that matter.
 Candidate-centricity at its finest means personalization.
 The quickest way to convince a prospect to buy a product is to speak to their pain points and facilitate a personal connection with them; the same goes for recruiting talent.